What Is Glaucoma?

 For further information or Booking..

-However, treatment responses may vary depending on the type of glaucoma and individual factors.
-Therefore, ophthalmologists specialized in glaucoma will carefully assess and customize the treatment plan according to each patient's specific needs.
+However, treatment responses may vary depending on the type of glaucoma and individual patient factors.
+Therefore, ophthalmologists specializing in glaucoma will carefully assess each case and tailor a treatment plan to meet the patient’s specific needs.

 Consultation